yggdrasil-network/public-peers/README.md

 ```

 ### How do I pick peers?

+If you are new to the network then take a look at the [Public Peers](https://publicpeers.neilalexander.dev/)
+page to find public peers that are online.

 Always try to pick peers that are as close to you geographically as possible, as
 this will keep the latency of the network down.